 Pay equity

-Deliver equitable pay through pay gap reporting and equal pay audits
+Take action to achieve pay equity with pay gap reporting and equal pay audits

 Pay gap reporting